Park Holme

 PROFILE FAQ

-Park Holme has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Park Holme has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified one major project that could impact this area: Tram Grade Separation Projects, Tonsley Innovation District, Morphettville Racecourse Redevelopment, and Westfield Marion Expansion are key initiatives.
-The following details projects likely to have the most relevance.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project likely impacting this region: Tram Grade Separation Projects, along with others such as Tonsley Innovation District, Morphettville Racecourse Redevelopment, and Westfield Marion Expansion.

 Professional plan users can use the search below to filter and access additional projects.